Objectives of the service

 Current Status

 The main phase of the demonstration project was successfully concluded in March 2025.The EO4CarbonFarming solution met all objectives set and has succeeded in achieving first sales already in Europe but also in Asia.
 Yet, several additional user requirements became clear during the course of the activity.
-Thus, an extension to the original contract in order to develop all these needed functionalities was contracted and the project has entered a contract change notice phase (CCN#1).
+So, based on this user feedback, the project has now entered the extension of the original demonstration project.

-At this stage of the project, the new requirements are captured and translated into system functionalities.
-The amended system architecture design is in place.
-The Business Plan including market analysis and competitor’s analysis was updated to include the new service components and their impact on the business case.
+The Business Plan, including the market analysis and competitor analysis, has been updated to reflect the new service components and their impact on the overall business case.